jadecobra/python_tdd_exercises/INDENTATION_ERROR.md

 ## How to solve the IndentationError for functions

-Let's add more tests, this time indentation errors with functions, what's the difference in the spacing?
+let us add more tests, this time indentation errors with functions, what's the difference in the spacing?

 ### <span style="color:red">**RED**</span>: make it fail